FabrizioTavares/MMV/README.md

 3. You can customize the mod to your liking by altering its options in the addon configuration menu, accessible by the Escape Menu: Options -> Add-on Settings -> Magic Mag Vehicles.

 ## Limitations and known issues
 - Some weapons were never meant to be reloaded.
-Unfortunately, this is an issue this mod can not fix, but rather needs to be fixed by Bohemia Interactive or the other Mod authors.
+Unfortunately, this is an issue this mod can not fix, but rather by Bohemia Interactive or the other Mod authors.
 Attempting to reload a weapon that has reload time "0" will cause an instant reload, which may cause some balancing or difficulty issues.

 ## Compatibility
 - Minimum game version: 2.16